enibigir/trackingvertexing/_episodes/03-Constructing vertices from tracks.md

 > *	Clustering of the tracks that appear to originate from the same interaction vertex
 > *	Fitting for the position of each vertex using its associated tracks {: .checklist}
 All the primary vertices reconstructed in an event are saved in the `reco::Vertex` collection labeled `offlinePrimaryVertices`.
-Create the file `vertex.py` in `TrackingShortExercize/` which will load the original `run321167_ZeroBias_AOD.root` file and make a quarter-view plot of the vertex distribution (run it using `python vertex.py`):
+Create the file `vertex.py` in `TrackingShortExercize/` which will load the original `run321167_ZeroBias_AOD.root` file and make a quarter-view plot of the vertex distribution (run it using `python3 vertex.py`):
 ~~~
 import DataFormats.FWLite as fwlite
 import math